NatLibFi/MARC21ToISNIAtomPub/README.md

     -it identity_types: choice of "persons", "organisations" or "all" to include in request files optional parameters:
     -log output file path for logging
-    -max max_number: maximum number of titles of works to be included for one identity -c concat: concatenate all request into one file -dm dirmax: if each request is written into one XML file, files are divided into subdirectories for one request Default number is 100.
+    -c concat: concatenate all request into one file -dm dirmax: if each request is written into one XML file, files are divided into subdirectories for one request Default number is 100.